RGHTEOUS GAMBT

 Planarity Deviation deviation of measured points from best-fit plane on a known planar surfaceReported as a metric in but not in a metrological framework

-Range-Dependent BiasSystematic error characterized as a function of ground-truth depth (bias curve)Not evaluated in any benchmark
+Range-Dependent BiasSystematic error characterized as a function of ground-truth depth (bias curve)Not part of standard MDE benchmark practice

-ReproducibilityVariation in results when the same scene is measured under changed conditions (lighting, viewpoint, )Not evaluated in any benchmark
+ReproducibilityVariation in results when the same scene is measured under changed conditions (lighting, viewpoint, )Not systematically evaluated across current benchmark suites

-The column "Current Status" is the point.
-Four of six properties have never been systematically evaluated for MDE models.
+These six properties are not arbitrary.
+They jointly cover local repeatability, geometric fidelity over known spans and surfaces, systematic structure of error, validity of uncertainty claims, and stability under operational variation.
+The column "Current Status" is the point: four of six have never been systematically evaluated for MDE models.
 This is the benchmark gap.

 Physical Calibration Protocol (Section 4)